Campaign finances: 2025 Calgary General Election

 Loans

 A candidate may borrow money only from a financial institution.
-Only an individual who is a resident in Alberta, a corporation other than a prohibited organization, an Alberta trade union or an Alberta employee organization may make a payment on or behalf of the borrower (the candidate) regarding a loan.
+Only an individual who is a resident in Alberta, a corporation other than a prohibited organization, an Alberta trade union or an Alberta employee organization may make a payment on behalf of the borrower (the candidate) regarding a loan.

-The individual must be reimbursed by the borrower (candidate) before the campaign disclosure statement submission deadline, otherwise payments made towards a loan to be considered an individual contribution to the candidate.
+The individual must be reimbursed by the borrower (candidate) before the campaign disclosure statement submission deadline, otherwise payments made towards a loan are to be considered an individual contribution to the candidate.

 Campaign surpluses and deficits